Juninho Pernambucano: Third stint with Vasco da Gama and retirement

 On 11 July 2013, Vasco da Gama announced Juninho's return to the club.
 The player scored and assisted in his third debut for Vasco, in a 3–1 victory against rivals Fluminense.
 He scored his first home goal of the season against Criciúma with a 32-metre free kick, also assisting Edmílson for the third goal of the game.
 He played his third game for Vasco da Gama against another rival team Botafogo, setting up Andre for Vasco's first goal, in a 3–2 defeat.
 He played his sixth game against Grêmio and made another assist.
 It was his fourth assist in Campeonato Brasileiro.
-Juninho made his fifth assist against Sport Club Corinthians Paulista; the game ended in a 1–1 draw.
+Juninho made his fifth assist against Corinthians; the game ended in a 1–1 draw.
 He played his 16th game against Vasco rivals Botafogo and made two assists; the game ended with a 2–2 draw after Botafogo had led 2–0.
-Juninho played 16 games for Vasco in his third stint with the club, scoring 2 goals and making 7 assists in the Campeonato Brasileiro.
+Juninho played 16 games for Vasco in his third stint with the club, scoring two goals and making seven assists in the Campeonato Brasileiro.

 He retired from playing professional football on 2 February 2014.
 During his years at Vasco da Gama, Juninho won six titles: the Brazilian Championship in 1997 and 2000, the Campeonato Carioca in 1998, the Rio-São Paulo Tournament in 1999, the Copa Libertadores in 1998, and the Copa Mercosur in 2000.
 He played in 393 games in total for the club, scoring 76 goals.

 Following his retirement, Juninho worked as a football commentator for Brazilian sports network Rede Globo, a stint that ended up in 2018.